Max Planck Florida Institute for Neuroscience: Facilities

-The Florida campus of the Max Planck Institute for Neuroscience opened their new 3-story, 100000 sqft research facility on the John D. MacArthur Campus of the Florida Atlantic University's Honors Campus in Jupiter, Florida in 2012.
+MPFI opened a 3-story, 100000 sqft research facility on the John D. MacArthur Campus of the Florida Atlantic University's Honors Campus in Jupiter, Florida in 2012.
 Almost 58,000 square feet (5,400 m2) of the building is dedicated laboratory space, including guest labs for visiting scientists.
 The building also includes a 100-seat auditorium.

 The MPFI building was designed by the Washington, D.C. architectural firm, ZGF Architects LLP and built by DPR Construction.
 The building meets the requirements of the US Green Building Council's LEED-NC accreditation program and has incorporated laboratory-specific energy-use reduction recommendations from the US Department of Energy's Lab 21 environmental performance criteria.
-Features of the building include: